bmutev-gamedev/TestingGrounds/README.md

 The game has been created with UnrealEngine 4.15.1 and VisualStudio 2015.
 It is written in C++ and scripted with blueprints.

 ## The Game
 The game is played from a first person perspective.
-The goal of the game is for the player to cross a field with objects(hiding spots) hiding from patrolling NPCs(enemies) and reach the other field behind a green transparent wall undetected.
-The fields are procedurally generated and the player has to overcome as many fields as he can.
+The goal of the game is for the player to cross a field covered with objects(hiding spots), hide from patrolling NPCs(enemies) and reach the next field behind a green transparent wall, undetected.
+Each field is procedurally generated and the player has to overcome as many as he can.